Nursing

 • Applicants who do not meet the minimum GPA requirements or do not have a cumulative GPA must submit acceptable scores on the Graduate Record Exam (GRE) and the exam must have been taken within the last five years.

-• If English is not your native language, please submit a TOEFL score of at least 80 (internet-based test), an IELTS score of at least 6.5, a Pearson Test of English (PTE) score of at least 59 or a Cambridge C1 Advanced score of at least 180.
+• If English is not your native language, please submit a TOEFL total score of at least 80 (internet-based test) with all sub-scores of at least 17, an IELTS (Academic) total score of at least 6.5 with all sub-scores of at least 6, a Pearson Test of English (PTE) score of at least 59 or a Cambridge C1 Advanced score of at least 180 or Duolingo English Test score of at least 115.

-Note Because the knowledge and skills needed to produce excellent health-related research are not discipline specific, the PhD program does not require a prior degree in nursing.
-Indeed, we have PhD students with academic preparation in health administration, health education, medical ethics, nursing, occupational therapy, physical therapy, public health and social work.
+Note: Because the knowledge and skills needed to produce excellent health-related research are not discipline-specific, the Ph.D. program does not require a prior degree in nursing.
+Indeed, we have had Ph.D. students with academic preparation in health administration, health education, medical ethics, nursing, occupational therapy, physical therapy, public health and social work.

 Application dates